How to Use Watt with Multiple Repository Applications

 - Local applications (like

-) use direct paths - Remote applications use environment variables for paths + Git URLs
+composer) use direct paths - Remote applications use environment variables for paths + Git URLs

 - Environment variables allow flexible local vs. remote resolution